 Since then I’ve kept coming back to Africa, year after year until one day, whilst traveling to the Maasai Mara in Kenya, I sat next to a Maasai boy.
-He asked me where I was going and I simply told him that I was heading to the Mara and I showed him the little dot I’d drawn on the map in my Lonely Planet guide.
+He asked me where I was going and I simply told him that I was heading for the Masai Mara Great Migration and I showed him the little dot I’d drawn on the map in my Lonely Planet guide.
 We spoke for a while about my trip and, as the conversation went on, the little boy came to realise that I was somewhat unprepared, having no accommodation booked, nor car arranged for my journey.
 The only thing I had was my little tent and a dream to see the great wildebeest migration and meet some Maasai people.

 I guess he must have either liked me or he felt very sorry for how under-prepared I was, because he invited me to his Maasai home in the Mara.
 I was delighted!
 To stay with a Maasai family was an experience few people are fortunate enough to have.
 So after a full day’s travel on a dusty road that was full of potholes, we reached the village.

 The little Maasai village was situated just at the bottom of the majestic Siria escarpments, well known for being a spot where one can experience the best views of the Mara and Serengeti.
 The place was buzzing with cattle and playful kids, whilst the colourful Maasai people hurried to the warmth and comfort of their homes as the evening drew in.